LovelyRajput/Machine-Learning-Projects/README.md

-# Machine-Learning-Projects
+# WEIGHT PREDICTION USING MACHINE LEARNING -Project(1)
-I have uploaded my projects using machine learning language .
+I have uploaded my project using machine learning language .

 You can checkout further for projects in ML.

-1) Project on weight prediction through height and gender Actions in this project
+Project on Weight Prediction through Height and Gender

+Actions in this project-

 DATA COLLECTION,
 PREPROCESSING,
 SPLITTING DATA,